sifive/wit/share/doc/wit/tutorial.md

 remote repo.
 If we were to just write `wit update-pkg foo::master`, `master` would refer to the local branch.

-An equivalent way to accomplish this same goal is to checkout the commit we want in the local checkout and let `update-pkg` figure it out:
+An equivalent way to accomplish this same goal is to check out the commit we want in the local checkout and let `update-pkg` figure it out:

 ```bash